 5. Reflect on the ethics of AI use and avoidance

 There are many unresolved ethical questions surrounding GenAI and its use.
-For example, the results of GenAI often display the biases of their training data, the use of AI may have an environmental impact, there are unresolved questions related to intellectual property and AI models, not everyone has equal access to all AI tools and robust AI literacy, and AI citation practices can be extremely murky.
-At the same time, some have also argued that we would actually be doing our students a disservice not to train them to use GenAI, especially as it seems some fields may expect our students to use it upon graduation.
+For example, the results of GenAI often display the biases of their training data, the use of AI may have an environmental impact, there are unresolved questions related to intellectual property and AI models, not everyone has equal access to all AI tools and AI literacy training, and AI citation practices are not consistent.
+However, with an increasing number of jobs integrating (or potentially being outsourced to) AI, some argue that we do our students a disservice not training them to use GenAI or to have robust AI literacy skills.
 All of these issues are complex and unlikely to be resolved soon, but are important to consider as you make decisions about the use of AI in your courses.

 6. Be transparent about the role of AI in your course and clear about your AI policies